 - It is also used in most of the masonry works.

-PPC Or Portland Pozzolana Cement
+2. Portland Pozzolana Cement or PPC

 Pozzolans are natural or synthetic materials that contain silica in reactive forms.
 It reacts with calcium hydroxide generated by hydrating cement to form additional cementations materials when it is finely divided.

 The pozzolana is a material which is formed due to the volcanic eruptions.
 It is a siliceous material having about 80% clay in it.
 Pozzolana cement is manufactured by mixing 30% of pozzolana to Ordinary Portland cement clinkers.
 This type of cement is used in construction of dams and weirs.

 - OPC clinker

 - Pozzolanic Materials (Fly ash, volcanic ash, and Calcined clay or silica fumes.)

 - PPC is usually used in hydraulic structures, marine structures, construction near the seashore, dam construction etc.

 - It is also used in pre-stressed and post-tensioned concrete members.

 - As it gives a better surface finish, it is used in decorative and art structures.

 - It is also used in the manufacture of precast sewage pipes.